Computer glitches disrupt classes as schools return online

 The Dallas and Fort Worth districts said they were working to fix problems with their phone lines and websites.

-“In this unprecedented school year, we must remain flexible and quickly adapt to changing conditions and circumstances like we noticed this morning,” Houston interim Superintendent Grenita Lathan said.
+“In this unprecedented school year, we must remain flexible and quickly adapt to changing conditions and circumstances like we noticed this morning,” said Houston Interim Superintendent Grenita Lathan.

-Blackboard Inc. announced late in the afternoon, about the time the school day was over in the eastern half of the country, that normal service had been restored.

 Florida’s largest school district, in Miami-Dade County, had assured parents that it had consolidated different programs into one platform that would be easier to navigate.
 But software glitches and cyberattacks disrupted the first week of the new school year that started Aug.
 31.